cyrilokidi/kizazi/README.md

 ## Rules

-- Kizazi is not used to search for variables, but rather map variables (known location or else may throw errors).
+- Kizazi is not for searching variables, but rather map variables (known location or else may throw errors).

 - **Generation** accepts two or more parameters (analogy: a single person doesn't represent an entire generation).